- <div style="background-image:url(/live/image/gid/74/width/1600/height/300/crop/1/30080_summer.rev.1452186498.jpg)"/>

 One of the fastest growing industries nation-wide, insurance offers opportunities for those interested in organizational development, sports, marketing, information technology, entertainment sales and more.
 Read more about the opportunities via our Vault Guide to Insurance.

 The process also requires that students solicit two letters of recommendation.
-Applicants should use the application portal to make these requests for letters of support before winter break—by Friday December 9th—to ensure recommenders have as much time as possible to complete and submit their letters.
+Applicants should use the application portal to make these requests for letters of support before winter break—ideally by Friday, December 8th—to ensure recommenders have as much time as possible to complete and submit their letters.

-- Scholarships.
+- Financial Scholarships.
 Kemper Scholars receive scholarships of $3,000-$10,000 per academic year during their sophomore and junior years of undergraduate study, depending on demonstrated need.
-For senior year, Scholars are eligible for up to $20,000 in financial aid, depending on need and on successful completion of a post-junior summer internship (details below under “Internship”).

-- Coaching.
+- Mentoring.
 Throughout their term as Kemper Scholars, participants are mentored by James S. Kemper Foundation staff.
-This coaching includes annual goal setting and webinars, one-on-one meetings, and weekly professional development seminars during the post- sophomore summer as part of the Chicago Summer Experience.
+This coaching includes annual goal setting and webinars, one-on-one meetings, and professional development seminars during the post-sophomore summer as part of the Chicago Summer Experience.
 Scholars also receive coaching and mentoring from their internship supervisors each summer and during their participation in the annual Kemper Career Institute in Chicago.

 To be eligible, students must: